pegeler/argparseLite/README.md

 # argparseLite

-An argparse package for R a Python dependency
+An argparse package for R without a Python dependency.